VOLLEYBALL: Jackson Co. advances to Sweet 16

-The second-seeded Panthers will take on Jackson (Butts County) in the second round Tuesday at 6 p.m. at Jackson (Butts County).
-Jackson County is aiming for its third-straight trip to the Elite Eight.
+Jackson County, which has already set a school record for wins in a season, improved to 35-11 with the victory.

-Jackson County, which has already set a school record for wins in a season, improved to 35-11 with the win.
+The second-seeded Panthers were to take on Jackson (Butts County) in the second round Tuesday (Oct.
+22) at 6 p.m. at Jackson (Butts County).
+Results of that match were not available at press time.
+Jackson County went into that contest aiming for its third-straight trip to the Elite Eight.

 (0) comments